Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Method

-\textbf{Set actions} accept an arbitrary subset of nodes as their parameter.
-To perform such selection, we use concurrent actions \citep{harmer2018imitation}.
-A shared function with sigmoid activation is used to compute per-node probabilities $p(v)$.
+The set parameters consist of an arbitrary subset of nodes.
+To perform such selection, we use concurrent actions \citep{harmer2018imitation} (follow Algorithm~\ref{alg:model}, lines 24-27).
+A shared function with sigmoid activation is used to compute per-node probabilities $P(v)$.
 Then, nodes are selected with independent Bernoulli trials.
-Let $\Upsilon$ be the set of selected nodes; the total probability for this action is then $\pi_0(a_0|g) \prod_{v \in \Upsilon} p(v) \prod_{v \in \mathcal V \setminus \Upsilon} (1-p(v))$.
+Let $a_l$ be the parameter with the set of selected nodes.
+Its total probability is then: